-- In all grades, character education must be taught including respect, responsibility, fairness, caring, trustworthiness, and citizenship in order to raise students' honesty, kindness, justice, discipline, respect for others, and moral courage.
-Instruction in all grades will include examples of behaviors that violate policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment. - In grades kindergarten through 8, age appropriate instruction will be taught on Internet safety.
+- In all grades character must be taught including respect, responsibility, fairness, caring, trustworthiness, and citizenship, in order to raise students' honesty, kindness, justice, discipline, respect for others, and moral courage. - In grades kindergarten through 8, age appropriate instruction will be taught on Internet safety.
 Beginning with the 2009-2010 school year, the curriculum in grades 3 or above shall contain a unit on Internet safety, the scope of which shall be determined by the Superintendent. - Physical education must be taught, including a developmentally planned and sequential curriculum that fosters the development of movement skills, enhances health-related, fitness, increases students' knowledge, offers direct opportunities to learn how to work cooperatively in a group setting and encourages health habits and attitudes for a healthy lifestyle.
-Unless otherwise exempted, all students are required to engage in a physical education course with such frequency as determined by the Board after recommendation from the Superintendent, but at a minimum of three days per five-day week.
-For exemptions and substitutions, see 6:310 Credit for Alternative Courses and Programs, and Course Substitutions, and 7:260 Exemption from Physical Activity. - · Education about dangers and avoidance of abduction and age appropriate sexual abuse and assault awareness and prevention. - · Education about behaviors that violate Board Policy 7:180, prevention of and Response to Bullying, Intimidation, and Harassment.
+Unless otherwise exempted, all students are required to engage daily during the school day in a physical education course.
+For exemptions and substitutions, see 6:310 Credit for Alternative Courses and Programs, and Course Substitutions, and 7:260 Exemption from Physical Activity. - Education about dangers and avoidance of abduction and age appropriate sexual abuse and assault awareness and prevention. - Education about behaviors that violate Board Policy 7:180, prevention of and Response to Bullying, Intimidation, and Harassment.